 The 1.5 hour ride includes a steep descent, flat walk across the canyon floor, and ultimately a steep ascent back to the corral.
 All around us we had views of the rust colored canyon walls and spiky hoodoos.
 I definitely recommend this experience.

 While there is one lodge in Bryce Canyon National Park, we’ve opted to stay just outside the park on both visits.
 The two hotels listed below have reasonably priced rooms, plenty of restaurants within walking distance along with shops and a gas station.

-If you’re going from Bryce Canyon to Zion, you’ll be startled by the difference in hotel rates.
+If you’re going from Bryce Canyon to Zion, you’ll be startled by the difference in accommodation rates.
 Zion hotels are seriously pricey while the ones in Bryce are affordable–yet another reason to go to this lesser visited park.

 Best Western Plus Ruby’s Inn–Ruby’s Inn will celebrate 100 years of operations next year with the same family still managing it.
 The rooms here aren’t fancy, but everything is clean and comfortable.